GrahamHannington/bigas/README.md

 -   Allow other built-in fonts.
 Not just either: (a) use the built-in browser "sans-serif" font or (b) load an external Google font.

 -   Get my head around "full-screen" browser mode in Safari on iOS/iPadOS.

+-   Optional *automatic* line wrapping that maximizes the font size for the specified text.
+This was a suggestion from my 11yo son.
+For now, I've set it aside as *too hard*.

+-   Alternative (but still manually specified) line breaks for portrait versus landscape orientation.